ganelson/inform-evolution/proposals/0009-dialogue-sections.md

 This will set the activity variable `style` to `spoken with asperity` when the line is performed (see below), rather than its default value, `spoken normally`.

+(9) `ending the story` or `ending the story in ...` work like the existing Inform phrases `end the story` and `end the story in ...`.
+The story ends after the line is performed.
+Note that if the is conditional and is not performed, the story does not end.

 #### The line performed